 With the increasing importance of capacity building with the Australian water industry, is it imperative that the industry is growing in resources and skill development respectively.
 Water by Design has been recognised as a standout in its nature, with numerous awards such as the Australian Water Association Program Innovation Award 2011 and “The AILA” in 2013 for Nationally Significant Programs for the Stewardship of Water.
 After an independent evaluation of the program (Taylor 2010), it was found that Water by Design is highly regarded as the leading program producing consistently high-quality products and services helping to deliver WSUD resulting in reduced consumption of water supplies and improved waterway health.

-Dr Andrew O’Neill is Healthy Land and Water’s Knowledge and Capacity Building Leader.
+Dr Andrew O’Neill is Healthy Land and Water’s General Manager Environmental Services.
 He is responsible for driving innovation and guiding Healthy Land and Water’s talented scientists and engineers as they work to improve South East Queensland’s environment.
 Andrew is an expert in sustainable urban water management and water sensitive urban design and is recognised globally for his innovative work in building leadership and technical skills in professionals and students.

 Andrew has a proven track record of designing and delivering award-winning integrated water policy and water sensitive urban design projects, and has researched and delivered projects in many countries around the world.
 Andrew is passionate about collaboration and utilising science to improve education, policy and services for our community.